propjockey/houdini-hud/README.md

 ## Planned Breaking Changes

 * Almost all of the custom properties are currently `inherit: true`.
-When we can register `&lt;image&gt;` syntax and pass parameters to the paint worklet without flags, they will no longer need to inherit; Almost all will be set to `inherit: false`. (do not rely on `--hud-` vars being inherited to non- `data-houdini-hud` elements)
+When we can register `<image>` syntax and pass parameters to the paint worklet without flags, they will no longer need to inherit; Almost all will be set to `inherit: false`. (do not rely on `--hud-` vars being inherited to non- `data-houdini-hud` elements)

 ## NYI Features: